How to connect Honeyhive to Claude Cowork

 Delete DatasetTool to delete a dataset by ID.

-End Evaluation RunTool to mark an evaluation run as completed.
+End Evaluation RunTool to update an evaluation run's status and metadata.

 Get ConfigurationsTool to retrieve a list of configurations.

-Get DatasetsTool to retrieve a list of datasets.
+Get Evaluation RunsTool to retrieve a list of evaluation runs from HoneyHive.

 List ToolsTool to list all available Honeyhive tools.